tomakehurst/minimal-mistakes/external-resources/index.md

 ## Articles

 Sam Edwards has been hugely helpful in getting WireMock onto the Android platform and helping others do so.
-Here is his blog post explaining how to write an Espresso testing using WireMock as your app's back-end:
+Here is his blog post explaining how to write an Espresso test using WireMock as your app's back-end:<br>
 [handstandsam.com/2016/01/30/running-wiremock-on-android](handstandsam.com/2016/01/30/running-wiremock-on-android/)

 Dusan Dević at Yenlo wrote a useful guide to testing error conditions in the WSO2 ESB using Wiremock:<br>